Kimberly Guilfoyle subpoenaed by House Jan. 6 committee

 WASHINGTON (AP) — The House committee investigating the U.S. Capitol insurrection subpoenaed Kimberly Guilfoyle, the fiancée of former President Donald Trump’s eldest son, on Thursday after she abruptly ended a voluntary interview with lawmakers last week.

-The panel is seeking testimony and additional records from Guilfoyle, who they say was in direct contact with key participants and organizers in the Jan.
-6, 2021 attack.
-Lawmakers say she raised funds for Trump’s rally earlier that day; she also spoke at that event.
+The panel is seeking testimony and additional records from Guilfoyle, who spoke at the rally Trump held on the White House Ellipse on Jan.
+6, 2021, before the riot at the Capitol.
+Lawmakers say she raised funds for for the rally and was in direct contact with its key participants and organizers.

 “Ms. Guilfoyle met with Donald Trump inside the White House, spoke at the rally that took place before the riot on January 6th, and apparently played a key role organizing and raising funds for that event,” Mississippi Rep. Bennie Thompson, the committee’s Democratic chairman, said in a statement.

-Note: This story has been corrected to show the committee believes Guilfoyle was in contact with rally participants and organizers, not organizers of the attack on the Capitol.